Suzuki Gixxer

-The Suzuki Gixxer (GSX-150) is a 154.9 cc naked motorcycle from Suzuki.
+The Suzuki Gixxer FI 150 is a 154.9 cc naked motorcycle from Suzuki.
 The bike was launched in September 2014.
-Its design is similar to the GSX-S1000.
-The name derives from a nickname used in Britain and elsewhere for Suzuki's GSX-R series of bikes.
+The name derives from a nickname used in Britain and elsewhere for the GSX-R.

 Faired version

-The Suzuki Gixxer SF (GSX-150F), a faired version of the Gixxer was launched on 7 April 2015.
+The Suzuki Gixxer SF, a faired version of the Gixxer was launched on 7 April 2015.
 SF stands for Sport Fairing.
 The fully faired version is 4 kg heavier than the naked version; the other specifications remain the same.
 With its aerodynamic fairing, the faired version is faster by about 10 km/h and reaches a top speed of about 130 km/h.
-The Gixxer SF's design is inspired by the GSX-R1000, and the Suzuki Hayabusa.
+The Gixxer SF's design is inspired by the Suzuki GSX-R series, and the Suzuki Hayabusa.
 The MotoGP edition also comes with fuel injection.

 Special edition

 Suzuki has launched special editions of both the naked and faired versions with cosmetic changes; including a version in Matte gray and Black body colour combination with a racing flag theme inspired by MotoGP.
 Suzuki launched another Special Edition colour scheme in 2017 with combination of Orange, White and Black colours.